Want to improve protection for your cloud applications?

 - Based on these scores, Microsoft Cloud App Security lets you know on how risky the app is, according to over 50 risk factors that might affect your environment.

 - App connectors leverage APIs provided by various cloud app providers to enable the Microsoft Cloud App Security cloud to integrate with other cloud apps and extend control and protection.
 This enables Microsoft 365 Cloud App Security to pull information directly out of cloud apps for analysis.

 - In order to connect an app and extend protection, the app administrator authorizes MS Cloud App Security to access the app, and then Cloud App Security queries the app for activity logs and scans data, accounts, and cloud content.

-- Office 365 Cloud App Security can then enforce policies, detect threats, and provide governance actions for resolving issues.
+- Microsoft 365 Cloud App Security can then enforce policies, detect threats, and provide governance actions for resolving issues.

 - Policies allow you to define the way you want your users to behave in the cloud.
 They enable you to detect risky behavior, violations or suspicious data points, and activities in your cloud environment, and, if required, to integrate remediation processes to achieve complete risk mitigation.

 - There are multiple types of policies that correlate to the different types of information you want to gather about your cloud environment and the types of remediation actions you may want to take.

 Discovering which applications are in use across an organization is just the first step in making sure sensitive corporate data is protected.
 Understanding use cases, identifying top users, and determining the risk associated with each application are all important components to understanding an organization’s overall risk posture.
 Microsoft Cloud App Security provides ongoing risk detection, analytics, and powerful reporting on users, usage patterns, upload/download traffic, and transactions so that you can identify anomalies right away.

 - On the left, select Discover and Cloud Discovery dashboard